 - Local authentication ID defines the format and identification of the local gateway.
 From the Local Auth Id drop-down menu, choose from the following types and enter a value that you determine:

 - FQDN - The Fully Qualified Domain Name or hostname.
 For example, google.com.

 - User FQDN - The User Fully Qualified Domain Name in the form of email address.
 For example, firstname.lastname@example.org.

 - IPv4 - The IP address used to communicate with the local gateway.

-For Generic route based VPN, if the user do not specify a value, Default is used as the local authentication ID.
+For Generic route based VPN, if the user does not specify a value, Default is used as the local authentication ID.
 The default local authentication ID value will be the SD-WAN Gateway Interface Public IP.

-- Check the Enable Tunnel(s) checkbox once you are ready to initiate the tunnel from the SD-WAN Gateway to the Generic IKEv2 VPN gateways.
+- Check the Enable Tunnel(s) check box once you are ready to initiate the tunnel from the SD-WAN Gateway to the Generic IKEv2 VPN gateways.

 - Click Save Changes.